aegis-icons/aegis-icons/CONTRIBUTING.md

 Open the file with Adobe Illustrator, [Inkscape](https://inkscape.org), or another vector image editor of your choice.
 Follow the [Style guidelines](#style-guidelines) to create a suitable icon(s).

 ### Save and export
 Save the file in its original format (whether AI or SVG), and additionally export as a PNG file with 1024 px for both height and width.
-Optionally compress the PNG file using [PNG Gauntlet](https://pnggauntlet.com) or other lossless compression.
+Compress the PNG file using [Pingo](https://css-ig.net/pingo) with highest possible compression (-s9) or [ImageOptim](https://imageoptim.com/mac), if you're using Mac.

 ### Submit to repository